-A lot of us can fall into the trap of not even realising what our values are because we haven’t taken the time to explore that part of ourselves, and because of that we don’t notice when our own limits are being crossed.
-This can go go for relationships, jobs, friendships and so on.
+A lot of us can fall into the trap of not even realising what our values are because we haven’t taken the time to explore that part of ourselves, and because of that, we don’t notice when our own limits are being crossed.
+This can go for relationships, jobs, friendships and so on.
 If you wouldn’t tolerate this thing happening to someone you care about, yet you tolerate it yourself, then it’s time to stop and move on.

 Quit #2 – Loved ones are concerned for you

 Most (hopefully all) of your loved ones have your best interests at heart.
 They may not be personally invested in the problem you are experiencing, but they are invested in you and your well-being.
-They can see you and how you are coping from the outside in, and if they see you struggling they are likely to speak out about it.
+People can see you and how you are coping from the outside in, and if they see you struggling they are likely to speak out about it.

-They may not understand the nuances and full context of your given scenario, but that’s irrlevent – they can see how things are affecting you and that’s enough.
+They may not understand the nuances and full context of your given scenario, but that’s irrelevant – they can see how things are affecting you and that’s enough.
 Even if you think you’re doing fine, don’t ignore this sign.

-Quit #3 – Fear is stopping you
+Quit #3 – Fear Is Stopping You

-Quitting is heavily stigmatised, especially in western cultures.
+Quitting is heavily stigmatised, especially in Western cultures.
 ‘You can do anything in life, as long as you want it enough’ or ‘If it’s important to you, keep going no matter how hard it gets’ is not admirable, it’s foolish.
 Sometimes, quitting and taking a different path when new information is available to you is objectively the smartest choice you can make.
 Knowing when to persevere and when to move on is a fundamental skill of successful people.
 Overcoming difficulty for the sake of overcoming difficulty is misguided; don’t let this stigma play a role in your decision as the choice is yours and yours alone.
 Suffering is a major catalyst for growth but suffering for the sake of suffering is just suffering!

 The fear of the unknown is often greater than the pain of continuing onwards.
 ‘Better the devil you know than the devil you don’t’, as they say.
 But this again, is misguided.
 Our automatic assumption that the worst possible scenario will occur should you make that change is very rarely the way things actually pan out.